 Water is the entity that allowed our planet to carry life; emboldening Earth as witnessed today, savoring it; is not merely a resource for satisfying the thirst for our human-centric pursuits but an element that roots the planet with approximately 8.7 million distinct life forms.
 Mankind has always been dependent upon various forms of water resources as rivers, ponds, lakes, etc. Though water bodies almost three-fourth cover the earth's area, natural and drinkable water is a mere 1% percentage.
 The demand for clean water has seen tremendous growth in the last decade and has also witnessed a water crisis in many parts of the world.
 Scientists and researchers have predicted that by the year 2025, the available drinking/potable water will be reduced to half of what is present today in most countries, and there will be a severe water crisis.
 The quest for looking at ways to produce safe drinking water has seen tremendous growth in recent years, many of which are non-environment friendly.
-However, the production of safe drinking water should be formed using technologies with the least disturbances, commercial ecological resources, and have long term sustainability.
+However, the production of safe drinking water should be formed using technologies with the least ecological disturbances, commercial resources, and have long term sustainability.
 The foremost challenge is to fill the gap by keeping a balance between the supply source and demand of potable or freshwater.
 There are many technologies available for the purification of briny water, contaminated water.
 However, most of the technologies consume high graded energy, which is generated through the sources of non-conventional energies.
 Solar is the most suitable renewable energy source for the distillation process, having no pollution.

-Desalination is one such process to drinkable water for human produce consumption and various other purposes utilizing solar energy (Badran 2007)1, (Jong et al. 2015)2.
+Desalination is one such process to produce drinkable water for human consumption and various other purposes utilizing solar energy^{1,2}.
 In general, enormous work has been performed theoretically as well as experimentally based on single slope solar still.
-An effort is being given for increasing the and also productivity effectiveness conventional type solar still.
+An effort is being given for increasing the effectiveness and yalso productivity of conventional type solar still.
 It depends upon constructing the system and ambient conditions of the solar still.
 The salinity of water disturbs distillate production even at low concentrations.
 It decreases with collective saltiness.
 The thermal efficiency generally lies between 25 to 60%, and hence productivity of this device is relatively low.
-Various factors such as water depth, solar input, wind velocity & ambient temperature are responsible for the yield of solar still.
+Various factors such as water depth, solar input, wind velocity and ambient temperature are responsible for the yield of solar still.
 Numerous researchers have carried out experiments to raise freshwater productivity.
-The effect of radiation heat transfer is knowingly fewer as compared to the convective heat transfer in the solar still (Dwivedi et al. 2010)3, (Ebaid et al. 2016)4.
+The effect of radiation heat transfer is knowingly fewer as compared to the convective heat transfer in the solar still^{3,4}.
 Hence, it is considered that the effect of radiation heat transfer is negligible.
 However, in the schematic diagram, it should be shown.